| Vol. 22 No. 10

 high schools; increased emphasis on graduation rates and college-readiness;

+and early and continuous support for struggling students.
 The paper "Raising Graduation Rates in an Era of High

 Standards," notes that Oregon has established "alternative